clementdlg/nvim2/README.md

 # Introduction
 - This project is an automated tool for building Neovim.
-It uses docker to perform the compilation.
-It can build any git ref, like a specific branch, a tag or a commit hash.
-The only dependency is docker.
+- It uses docker to perform the compilation.
 All the build dependencies are installed inside of the docker container.
+- It can build any git ref, like a specific branch, a tag or a commit hash.

 # Requirements
 - packages :